doriellel/mol-thesis/README.md

 /code

-contains two notebooks, each one contains an initial setup for extracting data from the ArXiv and ACL anthology corpora.
+contains notebooks for extracting extracting data from the ArXiv and ACL anthology corpora, including specific functionalities for identifying candidates for anthropomorphic structures (manual review is necessary). also contains a notebook that converts text to conllu format (its application is deprecated).

 /preprocessed_data